1.

 There are two levels of severity of IgA deficiency that are recognized.
 A serum IgA level < 7 mg/dL is considered to represent a severe deficiency.

 IgA deficiency is the most common human immunodeficiency.
-The presence of anti-IgA that occurs in an IgA deficient recipient can lead to anaphylaxis if blood products are administered to that patient.
+The presence of anti-IgA antibodies that occurs in an IgA deficient recipient can lead to anaphylaxis if blood products are administered to that patient.
 This occurs as the anti-IgA antibody of the host reacts against the IgA antigen contained in the donor red cell units.

 Most patients with selective IgA deficiency do not form anti-IgA antibodies.
 These antibodies are usually only found in patients who have undetectable levels of serum IgA.